nosco/multi-cluster/README.md

 This is a simple implementation for now.

-The following will look for file changes in the current working dir and reload the child processes, it will wait up to 5 secs for all connections to close properly.
+The following will look for file changes in the current working dir and reload the child processes.
+It will wait for up to 5 secs, for all connections to close properly.

 	var MultiCluster = require('multi-cluster');
 	var multiCluster = new MultiCluster('myapp.js');